 Where to Stay in the Bay of Islands

-We chose the seaside town of Paihia as our base for exploration of the Bay of Islands.
+We chose the seaside town of Paihia as our base for exploration in the Bay of Islands.
 From Paihia, a variety of cruises take visitors out to the major attractions in the bay like the Hole in the Rock and Cape Brett.

-The owners were away but they’d left the door open and the keys on the kitchen table for us.
-We unpacked, settled in, popped open the wine and cooked a late-night dinner after our long travel day.
+The owners are away when we arrive but the door is unlocked and the keys are on the kitchen table for us.
+We unpack, settle in, un-cork the wine, and whip up late-night dinner after our long travel day.

 A distant relative of the more common lightning bug, glow worms are actually insects that glow through bioluminescence.
-While they can be found in smaller numbers in India, Morocco and Australia, the caves of New Zealand are their primary habitat.
+While they can be found in smaller numbers in India, Morocco, and Australia, the caves of New Zealand are their primary habitat.

 The glow worm caves of Waitomo are New Zealand’s largest and most famous but there are several others including the smaller Kawiti Caves just a few miles from Paihia.

 The Kawiti caves were discovered in the early 17th century by Roku, a runaway wife of the Nagatitu Tribe who used the caves as shelter.
 She was later discovered by a famous chieftainess of the Ngati hine Tribe who saw smoke coming from the caves.
 Today, the caves are owned and operated by the Kawiti family, direct descendants of that chieftainess.

-We enter the cave following our guide along a wooden boardwalk and were quickly immersed in darkness.
-Our guide turned on a flashlight to light our path as we wound our way deeper into the cave ducking around stalactites hanging from the ceiling and weaving past stalagmites jutting up from the ground.
+We enter the cave following our guide along a wooden boardwalk and are quickly immersed in darkness.
+Our guide turns on a flashlight to light our path as we wind our way deeper into the cave.
+We duck around stalactites hanging from the ceiling and weave past stalagmites jutting up from the ground.

-After a quick perusal of the map, we decided on Haruru Falls, just a few minutes’ drive from Paihia.
+After a quick perusal of the map, we decide on Haruru Falls, just a few minute’s drive from Paihia.

 Maori for “big noise,” Haruru was once home to more than 100 Maori villages lining the banks of the river.
-The falls are unique in their natural horseshoe-shaped design and a short walking trail led from the empty parking lot right to their edge.
+The falls are unique in their natural horseshoe-shaped design and a short walking trail leads from the empty parking lot right to their edge.

 Maori legend says that a water monster lives in the lagoon below the falls…but we can neither confirm nor deny that based on our brief visit.